 Bright Lights follows a medically approved health protocol.

-The dispensing of medications at Bright Lights is strongly discouraged except when necessary for the management of your student's health and well-being in an emergency situation.
-Students should not bring non-emergency medications to Bright Lights.
-Parents should consult the physician or pharmacist as the dosage intervals of medications may be adjusted so the times for taking the medication fall outside Bright Lights hours.
+The dispensing of medications at Bright Lights is strongly discouraged except when necessary for the management of your student's health and well-being.
+Parents should consult the physician or pharmacist as the dosage intervals of medications may be adjusted so that the times for taking the medication fall outside Bright Lights hours.
 Emergency medical attention may be given to your child.

 Medical information is kept confidential; however, it may be shared with the appropriate education staff to ensure your student’s safety.

-A school nurse is available at the main program site only.
+A school nurse is available at the main program site (Roper Elementary School) during weeks 1, 4 and 5 only.

 Bright Lights makes every effort to accommodate student needs.
 If your child has medical, learning, physical, social behavior, or other special needs (such as specialized equipment, additional adult support/supervision at school, learning/social/medical/behavioral accommodations, etc.), please contact the Bright Lights office at least two weeks before the end of the school year to allow for best planning and placement of your child.